MWL Subrogation And Insurance Litigation College

 The equitable Made Whole and Common Fund Doctrines are perhaps the most ill-understood and erroneously applied concepts in all of subrogation.
 Trial lawyers’ organizations consistently misunderstand these affirmative defenses to subrogation and courts around the country regularly misapply them to contractual subrogation rights as opposed to simple equitable subrogation rights.
-This course provides an overview of the Doctrines themselves and takes a critical look at the plan language necessary to overcome their application in all federal circuits.
-This course assists ERISA plan subrogation professionals in avoiding these doctrines by preempting state laws which apply them, and assists those who handle non-ERISA and fully-insured plans understand the variety of state laws which still allow a plan to contract around the application of these Doctrines.
+This course provides an overview of the doctrines and takes a critical look at the plan language necessary to overcome their application in all federal circuits.
+This course assists ERISA plan subrogation professionals in avoiding these doctrines by preempting state laws which apply them and assists those who handle non-ERISA and fully-insured plans understand the variety of state laws which still allow a plan to contract around the application of these doctrines.

 HE – 701 Advanced ERISA And Health Insurance Subrogation

 If it isn’t covered in HE-101 through HE-102, it will be covered in this course.
 This is the advanced version of HE-101 and makes understandable perhaps the most confusing area in all of subrogation.
 This course covers subjects such as jurisdiction, conflict and complete preemption, “regulation of insurance”, and the interplay between health insurance subrogation and workers’ compensation laws, no-fault automobile insurance laws, lien reduction statutes, collateral source rules, and a number of state anti-subrogation statutes.
 The course also discusses subrogating against uninsured motorists benefits, coordination of benefits, constructive trusts, and HIPAA.

 HE – 801 2012 ERISA And Health Insurance Subrogation Updates